jneen/parsimmon/API.md

 ## Parsimmon.formatError(string, error)

-Takes the `string` passed to `parser.parse(string)` and the `error` returned from `parser.parse(string)` and turns it into a human readable error message string.
+Takes the `string` passed to `parser.parse(string)` and the `error` returned from `parser.parse(string)` and turns it into a human-readable error message string.
 Note that there are certainly better ways to format errors, so feel free to write your own.

 ## Parsimmon.seq(p1, p2, ...pn)